kckecheng/cheatsheets/git.rst

 ::

+  # the whole command will fail if the inner command hit an error,
+  # to work around the issue, use the ":" command
+  git submodule foreach 'command | :'
-  git submodule foreach [--recursive] 'git reset --hard' git submodule foreach git pull origin master
+  git submodule foreach [--recursive] 'git reset --hard' git submodule foreach 'git pull origin master | :'

 git stash
 ---------